Shrek (video game)

 Shrek is a 2001 platform video game developed by Digital Illusions Canada and published by TDK Mediactive for the Xbox, based on the 2001 film Shrek.
-The game was released on November 15, 2001, as one of 22 North American launch titles for the Xbox and March 29, 2002, in Europe.
+The game was released on November 15, 2001, as one of 22 North American launch titles for the Xbox and March 27, 2002, in Europe, with a United Kingdom release following on March 29.
 A reworked version of the game, titled Shrek: Extra Large, was released for the GameCube on October 30, 2002, in North America and on October 24, 2003, in Europe.
 Shrek: Extra Large uses the same engine and game mechanics as the original Xbox release, but with an altered story and different levels.

 While it was a commercial success, Shrek received generally negative reviews upon release, with criticism being directed at its gameplay and audio.

 Gameplay

 As the titular character Shrek, the player completes objectives named "Good Deeds" in different areas accessible in a storybook overworld.
 Shrek can walk, run, jump, and wall jump through platforming levels, and he can subdue enemies by punching, kicking, throwing, or using flatulence on them.
 Enemies will try to inflict damage on Shrek, and the player can recover Shrek's health by collecting hearts.
 Enemies can be temporarily stunned if Shrek uses many punches, kicks, or flatulence, which he gains the power to use by eating onions.
 Explosive flatulence can be used as a weapon if the player collects enough chili peppers.
 Unlike other games, enemies can only be knocked out and do not die or re-spawn.
 Shrek's objectives may require platform jumping and wall jumping to get to the required area of the game.